 Focusing on What God Wants Us to Do

-Indignation and destruction are avoidable: but every priest has to listen to God’s instructions.
+Indignation and destruction are avoidable: but every priest has to hearken to God's voice, and follow his instructions.
 “Hear instruction, and be wise, and refuse it not.
 Blessed is the man that heareth me, watching daily at my gates, waiting at the posts of my doors.
 For whoso findeth me findeth life, and shall obtain favor of the Lord.
 But he that sinneth against me wrongeth his own soul: all they that hate me love death (Proverbs 8:33-36).”

 Part 1